John Parkhurst: Priestly career

-When, in 1543, Henry VIII and Queen Catherine Parr visited Oxford, Parkhurst wrote Latin verses in their honour and became chaplain to the queen.
-He was already chaplain to Charles Brandon, 1st Duke of Suffolk, and to his wife Catherine, and his friends included Miles Coverdale and John Aylmer.
+When, in 1543, Henry VIII and Queen Katherine Parr visited Oxford, Parkhurst wrote Latin verses in their honour and became chaplain to the Queen.
+He was already chaplain to Charles Brandon, 1st Duke of Suffolk, and to his wife Katherine, and his friends included Miles Coverdale and John Aylmer.
 Soon afterwards he was appointed rector of Pimperne, Dorset, and in 1549 was presented by Thomas Seymour, 1st Baron Seymour of Sudeley to the living of Cleeve Episcopi, Gloucestershire.
 Jewel and other Oxford scholars often visited him there; when Jewel gave humanity lectures at Corpus Christi College, Oxford, Parkhurst went over to hear him, and declared in a Latin epigram that he was metamorphosed from a tutor into a pupil.

-On the accession of Queen Mary he left the country and settled at Zurich, where he was received by Rudolf Gwalther and other Calvinists.
-Returning on the accession of Elizabeth I, on 13 April 1560 he was elected bishop of Norwich, and was consecrated and installed in September following.
+On the accession of Queen Mary he left the country and settled at Zurich, where he was received by Rudolf Gwalther, Heinrich Bullinger and other Calvinists.
+Returning on the accession of Elizabeth I, on 13 April 1560 he was elected Bishop of Norwich, and was consecrated and installed in September following.
 He was created D.D. at Oxford in 1566.

 Episcopal career

 In the see of Norwich, at the time of Parkhurst's appointment, many of the livings were without incumbents.
 He did nothing to discourage 'prophesyings' in his diocese, and took measures against Catholics.
 Defrauded by a servant, Parkhurst moved from the bishop's palace, which he had repaired, to a small house at Ludham; and introduced a bill into parliament to prevent such abuses, which was accepted by the government.
 He died on 2 February 1575, aged 63, and was buried in the nave of his cathedral on the south side.
-Elegies by Rodolph Gualter and his son were published at Zürich in 1576, in a tract dedicated to Edwin Sandys, bishop of London.
+Elegies by Rodolph Gualter and his son were published at Zürich in 1576, in a tract dedicated to Edwin Sandys, Bishop of London.
 Parkhurst married Margaret, daughter of Thomas Garnish or Garneys of Kenton, Suffolk, but left no issue.